 There is more risk associated with a professionally managed investment-backed periodic payment obligation, but there is also more reward, making it a particularly viable option for younger clients who have discretionary settlement dollars and/or are afforded the time to take more of a risk.

 Average market activity over the course of ten years indicates seven to nine percent growth on average, but no future returns are ever guaranteed.
 The periodic payments a plaintiff receives are tax-free, and the growth on the account is tax-free.
-And as with traditional structured settlement annuities, a plaintiff’s customized settlement plan can make future payments in predetermined increments — quarterly, semi-annually, annually, possibly also with a lump sum now and/or later — depending on what is best for the unique needs of the individual.
+A plaintiff’s customized settlement plan can make future payments in predetermined increments — quarterly, semi-annually, annually, possibly also with a lump sum now and/or later — depending on what is best for the unique needs of the individual.

 Market-Based Options for Attorney Wealth Management